ennovatenow/i8583/README.md

 i8583
 =====

-Repository of i8583 - An ISO 8583 parser with a focus on integrations
+i8583 is an ISO 8583 parser designed with a focus on integrations